rylew2/portfolio-rylew/content/book/managerspath.md

 # Chapter 2: Mentoring

-Mentoring is a great opportunity for anyone interested in management because it provides a safe way to get the feel for the job of management, and the feeling of being responsible for another person.
+Mentoring offers a valuable opportunity for aspiring managers to safely experience the responsibilities and nuances of management, such as being responsible for another person.

 Several of the same principles as a manager/direct report relationship carry over to mentorship: